FaserF/hassio-addons/AegisBot/DOCS.md

 ## 📂 Folder Usage

-This add-on uses the following folders:
+This app uses the following folders:

 - `/data`: Used for persistent storage of the AegisBot application data, including:
   - `database/`: SQLite database file.
   - `plugins/`: Custom plugins for the bot.
   - `uploads/`: Files uploaded through the bot.
   - `.secret_key`: Automatically generated encryption key.
-- `/share`: Mapped for general use, but not used by the add-on by default.
+- `/share`: Mapped for general use, but not used by the app by default.

 ## Support